-Garlic Chutney is a delicious Rajasthani accompaniment made using lots of garlic and dry red chilies.
-This fiery red chutney elevates the taste of any Indian meal.
+Garlic Chutney is a delicious Indian accompaniment made using lots of garlic and dry red chilies.
+This fiery red chutney elevates the taste of any Indian meal and comes together in just 20 minutes using basic pantry staples.
 Here is how to make it.

 About This Recipe

-I was told that traditionally this chutney was prepared on a big stone, which is called as ‘Silbatta’ and was time consuming, but with the modern technology, this chutney can be prepared in minutes.
+Traditionally this chutney was prepared on a big stone, which is called ‘Silbatta’ and the was process was time-consuming and required a lot of muscle work.
+But with modern technology, it can be prepared in minutes.

 - Bright Red

 Fiery Red in color, this chutney is a Rajasthani dish that is made with the combination of just 7 everyday ingredients – garlic, dry red chilies, oil, ginger, cumin seeds, amchur powder (dry mango powder), and salt.

 You can even use red chilli powder instead of dry chillies.

 This delicious chutney has a punch from the use of lots of garlic, but dry red chilies and dry mango powder are used to balance the flavor.
 While dry chilies add a spicy flavor to this chutney, amchur powder gives it a tangy twist.

 Try to use Kashmiri Red Chillies to make this chutney.
 It will not make it nice and red in color, it won’t be very spicy.
 If you want to make t even milder, remove the seeds from the chilies.